Gaius Julius Civilis

-Gaius Julius Civilis was the leader of the Batavian rebellion against the Romans in 69 AD.
+Gaius Julius Civilis (AD 25 – c.
+1st century; erroneously also Claudius Civilis) was the leader of the Batavian rebellion against the Romans in 69 AD.
 His nomen shows that he (or one of his male ancestors) was made a Roman citizen (and thus, the tribe a Roman vassal) by either Augustus or Caligula.

 Early history

+Gaius Julius Civilis was born in AD 25.
 He was twice imprisoned on a charge of rebellion, and narrowly escaped execution.
 During the disturbances that followed the death of Nero, he took up arms under pretense of siding with Vespasian and induced the inhabitants of his native country to rebel.
 The Batavians, who had rendered valuable service under the early emperors, had been well treated in order to attach them to the cause of Rome.
 They were exempt from tribute, but were obliged to supply a large number of men for the army, and the burden of conscription and the oppression of provincial governors were important incentives to revolt.
 The Batavians were immediately joined by several neighboring Germanic tribes.

 Revolt

 The Roman garrisons near the Rhine were driven out, and twenty-four ships captured.
 Two legions under Mummius Lupercus were defeated at Castra Vetera (near the modern Xanten) and surrounded.
 Eight cohorts of Batavian veterans joined their countrymen, and the troops sent by Vespasian to the relief of Vetera threw in their lot with them.

-"Let Syria, Asia Minor, and the East, habituated as it is to despotism, submit to slavery...
-Freedom is a gift bestowed by nature even on the dumb animals.
-Courage is the peculiar excellence of man, and the Gods help the braver side."